 Because Attn-QAT eliminates the need for extra smoothing and two-level quantization overhead used by SageAttention3, this results in faster inference.
 On an RTX 5090, we’re able to achieve approximately 1.1x-1.5x higher throughput than SageAttention3.
 The key reason is straightforward: by removing extra preprocessing for $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{P}$, the kernel becomes lighter while preserving quality through training rather than inference heuristics.

-For the GPU Enjoyers: B200/B300 FP4 Attention Kernel
+Part 2 (for GPU hackers): B200/B300 FP4 Attention Kernel

 Block-scaled MMAs and TMEM